Model Checking Disjoint-Paths Logic on Topological-Minor-Free Graph Classes: Introduction

-This has recently led to the study of new logics whose expressive power lies between $\FO$ and~$\MSO$.
-The \emph{compound logic} combines $\FO$ and $\MSO$ and is designed to express a wide range of graph modification problems~\cite{fomin2021compound}.
+This has recently led to the study of new logics whose expressive power lies between~$\FO$ and~$\MSO$. \emph{Compound logic} combines $\FO$ and $\MSO$ and is designed to express a wide range of graph modification problems~\cite{FominGSST24}.
 Its model checking problem is fixed-parameter tractable on classes of graphs with excluded minors and as its core, it combines the locality method for $\FO$ with the important algorithmic irrelevant vertex technique to eventually reduce the problem to a bounded treewidth graph.
-Another recently introduced logic is \emph{separator logic}, which extends $\FO$ by connectivity after vertex deletions~\cite{Bojanczyk21,SchirrmacherSV22} and which can express other interesting algorithmic problems such as elimination distance to \FO-definable graph classes.
-It was proven in \cite{PilipczukSSTV22} that, for this logic, the model checking problem is fixed-parameter tractable on classes excluding a topological minor, and for subgraph-closed classes, this result cannot be extended to more general classes (assuming a further condition on the efficiency of encoding\footnote{We say that a class $\Cc$ \emph{admits effcient encoding of topological minors} if for every graph $H$ there exists $G \in \Cc$ such that $H$ is a topological minor of $G$, and, given $H$, such $G$ together with a suitable topological minor model can be computed in time polynomial in $|H|$.}).
+Another recently introduced formalism is $\textsf{CMSO/tw}$ introduced in~\cite{SauST25}, where second-order quantification is restricted to sets of bounded \textsl{bidimensionality}.\footnote{The \emph{bidimensionality} of a vertex set $X$ of a graph $G$ is the maximum $k$ for which $G$ can be contracted to an $(k\times k)$-grid in a way that for each vertex of the resulting grid at least one vertex of $X$ has been identified.} This allows one to express properties that are not first-order definable while still enabling fixed-parameter tractable model checking on minor-closed graph classes.
+Algorithmically, the approach combines logical locality with minor-based reductions that confine the relevant part of the instance to regions of bounded treewidth and it permits model checking in quadratic time on classes excluding some graph as a minor.
+In follow-up work, we generalize the approach and study model checking for logics based on general \emph{annotated graph parameters} on topological-minor-free graph classes~\cite{Sau26}.
+Yet another recently introduced logic is \emph{separator logic}, which extends $\FO$ by connectivity after vertex deletions~\cite{Bojanczyk21,SchirrmacherSV22} and which can express other interesting algorithmic problems such as elimination distance to \FO-definable graph classes.
+It was proven in \cite{PilipczukSSTV22} that, for this logic, the model checking problem is fixed-parameter tractable on classes excluding a topological minor, and for subgraph-closed classes, this result cannot be extended to more general classes (assuming a further condition on the efficiency of encoding\footnote{We say that a class $\Cc$ \emph{admits efficient encoding of topological minors} if for every graph $H$ there exists $G \in \Cc$ such that $H$ is a topological minor of $G$, and, given $H$, such $G$ together with a suitable topological minor model can be computed in time polynomial in $|H|$.}).
 This meta theorem essentially combines classical $\FO$ model checking with dynamic programming over decompositions into unbreakable parts.
-The required decompositions are provided by a result of Cygan, Lokshtanov, Pilipczuk, Pilipczuk, and Saurabh~\cite{cygan2014minimum}.
-A key observation is that over highly connected graphs connectivity can be reduced to queries of bounded length paths, and therefore becomes in fact \FO~expressible.
+The required decompositions are provided by a result of Cygan, Lokshtanov, Pilipczuk, Pilipczuk, and Saurabh~\cite{cygan2019minimum}.
+A key observation is that over highly connected graphs, connectivity can be reduced to queries of bounded length paths, and therefore becomes in fact \FO~expressible.